christine-petunia/First-Exercise/README.md

-# First-Exercise
+# Let's go to matplotlib!
-Don't forget to be AWESOME
+Don't forget to be AWESOME!